ramorel/grad-school/R/trial_research_sample.md

     ## 5   0   0    0    0   0  0
     ## 6   0   0    0    0   0  0

+This returns a matrix with six columns representing the five brokerage roles and a total column, which is a sum of the five other columns.

-I use an exponential random graph model of the network to form a baseline model.
+I used an exponential random graph model of the network to form a baseline model.
 From this baseline model, I will simulate 1,000 networks that will form the distribution against which I will compared the observed values The model selection is iterative.
 Here are the parameters I use:

-\- nodematch(“grade”).
+  - nodematch(“grade”).
 Based on homophily theory, I figure that ties are more likely to form within than between grades.
 I will allow for the possibility of differential homophily, as older grades may be less likely to show grade-level homophily
-\- mutual.
+  - mutual.
 From balance theory, we know that friendship ties are usually reciprocated.
-\- gwesp.
+  - gwesp.
 A measure triadic closure.
 Friends of friends are often friends.
 The decay is iteratively choosen to improve model fit
-\- gwdsp.
+  - gwdsp.
 A measure of triadic openness.
 This captures brokerage.

-This takes a while.
+The estimation of ergm parameters can take a while.
+For the actually study, I crank some of the MCMC tuning parameters to ensure good mixing and the locating of an adequate sample space.
+It takes a few hours to run on my MBA.
+Here, I use the default settings and it runs in a few minutes.
+Still, maybe get a drink or use the restroom.

 ``` r
 model <- ergm(faux.desert.high ~ edges + mutual +